 A highlight of Blendtec blenders that you won’t find on the Ninja, nor most other household blenders, is programed blending cycles.
 With its microprocessor controlled Smart-Touch Tec-nology™, you are able to push a button and have the Blendtec run through a hands-free programmed blending cycle.
 You choose the task you wish to perform and the blender automatically controls the speeds and duration of the cycle to complete it.

-Blendtec also comes with a digital display showing you blend cycles as well as allowing for selection of which pre-programmed cycle to run.
-You can also assign to your program buttons to run any of the 25 blending cycles available – (only with the Blendtec HP3A series).
+Blendtec also comes with a digital display showing you blend cycles as well as allowing a selection of pre-programmed blend cycles.

 Getting ready to use your Blendec is extremely simple.
 Just put the desired jar on the blender base, add ingredients, push the top on, and push the button for the cycle you would like to use.

 While it may be the blender with the most safe-guards, the Ninja requires a few more steps and time to get ready to use.
 In order for the power to be activated, the blending container must be perfectly aligned and rotated into place.
 As well, the lid has a locking handle that must also be correctly aligned to satisfy the safe operating feature prior to the blender getting any power when buttons are pushed.
 Also, the blades are very sharp and need to be handled with care.

 The Blendtec will automatically shut off at upon completion of the blending cycle.
 If you choose to use the step buttons to manually blend then it will automatically shut off after 50 seconds of continual blending.
 One a blending button is pushed on the Ninja it will continue to blend indefinitely until you turn it off or until a thermal protection switch is activated to turn it off before it overheats.